JUSTFAVOUR/justfavour.github.io/about.markdown

 - **Computer Security**: Ensuring the safety of digital landscapes has become a focal point of my interest.
 Understanding vulnerabilities and implementing measures to fortify systems has been both fascinating and rewarding.

-- **Data Compression**: The art of optimizing information handling and storage has always intrigued me.
-Finding efficient ways to represent and transmit data is a crucial aspect of modern computing.

-- **Social Engineering**: Exploring the human element of security has added a unique dimension to my interest in computer security.
-Understanding the psychology behind cyber threats and defenses is a captivating endeavor.
+- **Vunerability Research**: Exploring the world of ELFs and PEs to Find out how the work
 ## What am I doing now?

-\__c:_ What I've been working on:
+:_What I've been working on:

 - Web Hacking (API Hacking): I'm actively learning the intricacies of web hacking, with a special focus on API security.
-- Python Scripting: I'm utilizing Python to build scripts tailored for security, leveraging its versatility and power in the field.
+- Reverse Engineering : I have currently learning binary reverse engineering hopeful I so understand
 ---

 You can find my projects on GitHub: